 The Techy Bit…

 A 10 stop filter is to the eye, a piece of black glass you can’t see through – a bit like a welding mask glass.

 Its purpose is to reduce the flow of light into a camera.
 Here’s how it works:-

 - A 1 stop filter stops 1/2 the light entering the camera – so you need to double how long you expose your photo

-- A 2 stop filter stops twice as much the light entering the camera – so you need to quardruple how long you expose your photo
+- A 2 stop filter stops another 1/2 the light entering the camera (so 1/4 of the unfiltered light) – so you need to quardruple how long you expose your photo

 So if you’re shooting at 1/100th without the filter, you’d need to shoot at 10 seconds with the filter on.

 What they are used for…